Partition by region

 The Create Cluster wizard has the following pages:

 Set the following options:

 - Cluster Name: Enter a name for the cluster.

-- Database Version: By default, dedicated clusters are deployed using a stable release.
-Before deploying a production cluster using a preview release, contact Support.
+- Database Version: Dedicated clusters are deployed using a stable release.
 If you have arranged a custom build with Yugabyte, it is also be listed here.

 Select Multi-Region Deployment and set the following options.

 Set Data Distribution to Partition by region.